vqnguyenmcg/final_project/README.md

 - Dockerfile for your experiment: Dockerfile
 - runtime-instructions in a file named RUNME.md

-- Data: in this folder, we provide a test data in the form of a csv file.
+- Data folder (includes test.csv): in this folder, we provide a test data in the form of a csv file.

 -----